Key Tips and Strategies for Creating Cross-Browser-Friendly Websites

 Advantages of Cross-Browser Compatibility

 • Expanded Audience Reach: A cross-browser-compatible website ensures that users can access and interact with your site seamlessly, no matter which browser or device they prefer.
 Whether they use Chrome, Safari, Edge, or an older browser version, maintaining compatibility allows you to tap into a larger and more diverse audience, preventing potential visitors from encountering frustrating errors or broken layouts.
+It also means your design effectively supports cross-platform design.

 • Seamless and Consistent User Experience: A website that looks and functions uniformly across all platforms builds trust and engagement.
 Users expect a smooth experience whether they visit from a desktop, tablet, or smartphone.
 You create a polished, professional presence that keeps visitors engaged and encourages them to return by eliminating inconsistencies in design, navigation, and responsiveness.
+These are all characteristics of a solution that follows cross-platform design principles.

 Source: sencha.com